Tnoun23/little-lemon-restaurant/README.md

 # little-lemon-restaurant
-Little Lemon Restaurant app files for final project
+Little Lemon Restaurant app files for the final project.
+This includes the app and the wireframe/prototype.